maylortaylor/LiveStreamsApp/README.md

 (this should run the API on [https://localhost:5050/api](https://localhost:5050/api))

+# Being Safe And Secure

+1. Add an appsettings.development.json file to your project.
+Use this file for storing all your configuration values
+2. Use appsettings.json only as an example template and never to store any settings.
+This file will be checked into source control and will be used by developers to setup their own appsettings.{env.EnvironmentName}.json file
+3. Add a .gitignore rule to ignore appsettings.{env.EnvironmentName}.json

+         # ignore appsettings configuration files
+         **/appsettings.development.json
+         **/appsettings.staging.json
+         **/appsettings.production.json

 # ASP.NET Core + Angular 6.1 + API server + IdentityServer 4

 This solution has 3 projects.